arousseaumtl/react-bootstrap-docker/README.md

     `./run.sh --build`

+3. Run the container and it will populate the app/ folder with a react starter app:

+    `./run.sh --run`

-3. Once container is built and react-app is running, open a browser and open
+4. Once container is built and react-app is running, open a browser and open

     `localhost:8080`

-4. Edit source files in app/ and once saved, you can refresh the browser window to see changes.
+6. Edit source files in app/ and once saved, you can refresh the browser window to see changes.

-5. To build a container with your app that is current, stop the current running container, then run the following command:
+7. To build a container with your app that is current, stop the current running container, then run the following command:

     `./run.sh --build`